 - Read the terms of service, and if you agree with them, click Agree.

-- When the window appears, drag the OmniOutliner icon into your Applications folder.
+- When the window appears, drag and drop the OmniOutliner icon into your Applications folder.

 - Open the app and either a) log in using the credentials you used to buy the app or b) activate the 14-day free trial.